 - Marked police cars

 The agency operating the checkpoint will usually cordon off part of the road.
 This will force traffic to merge into one or two lanes.
-An officer will ask drivers to roll down the window.
-The officer will then ask to see a license and registration, which drivers are legally required to produce.
+An officer will ask you to roll down the window.
+The officer will then ask to see your license and registration, which you are legally required to produce.

 The check will then proceed like an ordinary traffic stop.
-The officer will try to engage drivers to see whether:
+The officer will try to engage you to see whether:

-- They have difficulty producing their driver’s license and registration,
+- you have difficulty producing your driver’s license and registration,

-- There is alcohol, drugs or drug paraphernalia in the vehicle, or
+- there is alcohol, drugs or drug paraphernalia in your vehicle, or

-- They show physical signs of intoxication – such as slurred speech, red eyes
+- you show physical signs of intoxication – such as slurred speech, red eyes

-If the officer suspects a driver is inebriated or stoned, a standard DUI investigation may follow.
+If the officer suspects you are inebriated or stoned, a standard DUI investigation may follow.

 4. What happens if the police suspect DUI?

-If officers suspect DUI, they can ask the driver to step out of the vehicle.
-Then they can ask the driver to take the following tests:
+If officers suspect DUI, they can ask you to step out of the vehicle.
+Then they can ask you to take the following tests:

 The FSTs and PAS breath tests are optional.
-Suspects may decline to take them without legal consequences.
+You may decline to take them without legal consequences.

-If suspects do take them, the FST results can come into court as evidence of impairment.
-For drivers 21 or over, PAS results are admissible to prove the officers had probable cause.
-(People under 21 facing only a UDD charge must take the roadside breath test.)
+If you do take them, the FST results can come into court as evidence of impairment.
+If you are 21 years old or over, PAS results are admissible to prove the officers had probable cause.
+(If you are under 21 and are facing only a UDD charge, you must take the roadside breath test.)

-Officers that believe a suspect is intoxicated may arrest him/her for either:
+Officers that believe you are intoxicated may arrest you for either:

 - Driving under the influence of alcohol (DUI) or driving under the influence of drugs (DUID) – 42-4-1301 (1)(a), C.R.S.;